When VAN Takes Over

 3. Sensory Sensitivities

 Dogs with heightened sensory sensitivity experience stimuli more intensely than others, making VAN activation more likely.
-I always assess individual dogs along these dimensions:
+As a trainer, I always assess individual dogs along a spectrum regarding sensory awareness:

 A dog with extreme auditory sensitivity might have their VAN triggered by sounds you barely notice.
 A visually sensitive dog might react to subtle movements that wouldn’t register with other dogs.